Andersen Air Force Base: Education

-Andersen Air Force Base is home to Andersen Elementary School and Andersen Middle School.
-High school students attend Guam High School in Agana Heights, Guam.
+Andersen Air Force Base is home to Andersen Elementary School and Andersen Middle School, both operated by the Department of Defense Education Activity (DoDEA).
+High school students in the DoDEA system attend Guam High School in Agana Heights, Guam.
+From the base, there is only school bus service to the high school.

 Higher educational opportunities are available for those in the military, Department of Defense employees, and family members at Andersen through contracted academic institutions such as The Asian Division of University of Maryland University College (UMUC) and The Pacific Far East Division of Central Texas College.

 Andersen Middle School

 Andersen Middle School caters to a population of 6th to 8th graders from American military families.
 The school is within the Department of Defense Education Activity school system and the subsystem DDESS Guam.
 It has a 5-year accreditation obtained from the North Central Association of Colleges and Schools.
 In September 1997, DoDEA opened its own schools for children of military personnel.

-Sports

 Andersen Middle School's sports include volleyball, cross country, softball, soccer, and basketball.